- '80s Hair: Given this by the Makeover Fairy for their Jem review:

 - In "Kirk vs. Picard", Nella says squee gives fangirls power.
 Squee is what defeats Dark Nella.

-- In the *NSYNC Christmas album review, she gets in her car and the songs of the season start playing, screaming in terror when "The Christmas Shoes" start playing.
+- In the *NSYNC Christmas album review, she gets in her car and the radio turns on, leading to her screaming in terror when "The Christmas Shoes" starts playing.
 Guess what she reviews the next week?

 - At the end of What Women Want, she snorts at the idea of treating men with respect and less objectification.
 The next week, she makes a list of the "Top Ten Hottest Animated Guys".